allicue/random-cocktail-generator/README.md

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ```
-INCLUDE ONCE PROJECT IS COMPLETED
+WILL INCLUDE ONCE PROJECT IS COMPLETED
 ```

 ## Change Log
-INCLUDE ONCE PROJECT IS COMPLETED
+WILL INCLUDE ONCE PROJECT IS COMPLETED